 Our research is focused on mechanisms of evolution at the gene, genomic, cellular, and phenotypic levels, with special attention being given to the roles of mutation, random genetic drift, and recombination.
 For these purposes, we are currently utilizing several model systems, most notably the microcrustacean Daphnia, the ciliate Paramecium, and numerous additional unicellular eukaryotes and prokaryotes.
 In addition, comparative analyses of completely sequenced genomes are being performed to shed light on issues concerning the origins of genomic, gene-structural, and cellular diversity.
 Most of our empirical work is integrated with the development and use of mathematical theory in an effort to develop a formal understanding of the constraints on the evolutionary process.
-Evolution is a population-level process, and the underlying philosophy of our research is that "nothing in evolution makes sense except in the light of population genetics."
+Evolution is a population-level process, and the underlying philosophy of our research has long been that "nothing in evolution makes sense except in the light of population genetics."

 It is commonly assumed that a causal link exists between complexity at the genomic and organismal levels.
 However, using population-genetic principles as a guide to understanding the evolution of duplicate genes, introns, mobile-genetic elements, and regulatory-region complexity, our work is advancing the hypothesis that much of eukaryotic genome complexity initially evolved as a passive indirect response to reduced population size (relative to the situation in prokaryotes).

 One of the primary goals of our work on gene duplication is to explain the shortcomings of the classical model, which postulates that the usual fate of a duplicated gene is either conversion to a nonfunctional pseudogene or acquisition of a new function.
-We believe that duplicate genes are frequently preserved through a partitioning of functions of ancestral genes (subfunctionalization), rather than by the evolution of new functions.
-Our empirical work on the evolutionary fates of duplicate genes is now focused on the genomes of species within the Paramecium aurelia complex, which arose as a cryptic species radiation following two whole-genome duplication events (dating to nearly a billion years ago).
-Sequencing the complete genomes of the members of this lineage, along with the pre-duplication outgroup species, is revealing the degree to which specific members of duplicate-gene pairs are lost/preserved in parallel or divergently resolved in sister taxa, and work on subcellular localization is helping reveal the mechanisms of subfunctionalization.
-Over the next few years, we hope to fully ascertain the regulatory vocabulary (transcription-factor binding sites) of the members of this complex and how this has diverged over time, and how the functions of various proteins evolve across lineages.
+We promoted the alternative view that duplicate genes are frequently preserved through a partitioning of functions of ancestral genes (subfunctionalization), rather than by the evolution of new functions.
+Our empirical work in this area is now focused on ciliates within the Paramecium aurelia complex, which arose as a cryptic species radiation following two whole-genome duplication events (dating to nearly a billion years ago).
+Sequencing the complete genomes of the members of this lineage, along with the pre-duplication outgroup species, is revealing the degree to which specific members of duplicate-gene pairs are lost/preserved in parallel or divergently resolved in sister taxa, and high-throughput work in transcriptomics and proteomics is helping reveal the mechanisms of subfunctionalization.
+Over the next few years, we hope to fully ascertain the regulatory vocabulary (transcription-factor binding sites) of the members of this complex, how this has diverged over time, and how the functions of various proteins evolve across lineages.

 Our work on intron evolution is focused on the hypothesis that newly arisen introns are typically mildly deleterious.
 A major goal is to understand how introns eventually came to be integrated into fundamental aspects of gene-transcript processing.
 Empirical work in this area is being pursued with populations of Daphnia, which have revealed an unprecedented level of intron gain (to the extent that presence/absence polymorphisms, as well as parallel intron gains, can be found within populations).
 We hope that this work will eventually yield an answer to the long-term mystery as to the origins of introns.

-The Role of Mutation in Evolution
+The role of mutation in evolution

-In addition, we have recently developed a novel method that allows us to estimate transcription error rates and the degree to which these vary among eukaryotic lineages.
+In addition, we have developed a novel method that allows us to estimate transcription error rates and the degree to which these vary among eukaryotic lineages.
 Remarkably, error rates at this level are typically >1000x those at the level of genome replication.
-The implication is that >1% of transcipts typically contain an erroneous base.
+The implication is that >1% of transcripts typically contain an erroneous base.

 Our work on mutation extends to the development of population-genetic theory for the evolution of the mutation rate itself, and to obtaining a general understanding of the consequences of somatic mutations for the evolution of multicellularity.
 Here, we are promoting the idea that the power of random genetic drift imposes a lower bound to the degree to which natural selection can reduce the mutation rate.
 This drift-barrier hypothesis seems to support a number of previously disconnected observations, including the increase in the mutation rate with reductions in effective population size, the magnified error rates associated with DNA polymerases and repair enzymes used only infrequently in replication, and the extraordinarily high rates of base misincorporation into transcripts.

-The Role of Recombination in Evolution
+The role of recombination in evolution